kennyckg/Kenny_Chiang/README.md

 <!-- Add your details -->

-I am __Kenny Chiang__, an aspiring data analyst.
-I have 4.5 years of investment experience XXX
+I am __Kenny Chiang__, an aspiring data analyst with 4.5 years of investment experience at J.P.
+Morgan's Private Bank in Singapore.
+Inspired by the , fuelled by the COVID-19 pandemic, I made the decision to focus on my passion in research/analytics

 <!-- Add link to the sections -->